MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 The PlaceDeviceTelemetry.ReadWrite.All permission.
 For more information, see the [Microsoft Graph permissions reference](/graph/permissions-reference).

-Architecture references for telemetry ingestion.
+The following diagram outlines the architecture references for telemetry ingestion.

 :::image type="content" source="./media/connected-buildings/connected-buildings-architectures.png" alt-text="A diagram that outlines the references for telemetry ingestion.":::